obiriukov/wp-this-subscribe/README.md

 This is my first *free* plugin.
 He is really simple for now, but for future he will be powerful.

+### How it's work

+After publish a new post - all subscribers with subscriber flag get notification.

 ### Installing

 Just download zip file from github and upload from wp-admin from a plugin-install page.